 This indeed sounds very frightening.
 Don’t worry, I’m not here to scare you against getting fillers; in fact it’s the opposite of what I’m trying to do.
 In this article, I will explain the mechanics of how fillers can cause blindness and how to reduce your risk.

 In today’s age, patients get to choose from a plethora of dermal fillers for facial aesthetic correction.
 These fillers range from hyaluronic acid, calcium hydroxylapatite, polycaprolactone to autologous fat.
 Of these, hyaluronic acid is the most widely used due to its enviable water-attracting properties and longevity.
-At my clinic, I use brands like Juvederm, Restylane and Radiesse.
+At my clinic, I use both hyaluronic acid-based and collagen-stimulating fillers.
 I rarely see autologous fat injections offered in most aesthetic clinics in Singapore; but if you’re curious, fat injections basically use fat harvested from the patient’s own body to enhance facial fullness or fill creases.
 Autologous fat filler procedures are more extensive than ready-made soft-tissue fillers as fat must first be drafted off.

 We have very small blood vessels or arteries surrounding our forehead and eye area.
 These blood vessels supply blood to the area.
+Blindness due to blood vessel blockage is a known risk for dermal fillers.
 When fillers are not injected properly, this can lead to a blockage of a blood vessel that supplies blood to the eye, resulting in blindness.
 This condition is also known as central retinal artery occlusion.

 It’s thought that there are a few factors that contribute to blindness.